Early partners of remarkable teams building companies that matter.

 Rubrik + Greylock since Series B

 In 2014, co-founders Bipul Sinha, Arvind Nithrakashyap, Arvind Jain, and Soham Mazumdar started Rubrik with a bold mission: build a single software platform to manage and protect data across the cloud and on-premise.
 Greylock partnered with Rubrik in 2015 when its initial offering was still under development.
 Rubrik has since expanded its product portfolio to deliver SaaS applications for data governance, compliance, and security.
 The company operates under 5 core values–Relentlessness, Integrity, Velocity, Excellence, and Transparency (RIVET)–to drive customer success and rapid innovation.
 As a result, Rubrik has rapidly grown from a small startup to global leader, serving more than 2,500 customers with hundreds of millions in revenue.

 Sumo Logic + Greylock Since Seed

 In 2010, co-founders Christian Beedgen and Kumar Saurabh initiated Sumo Logic on a secular bet: empower digital business through analytics delivered completely as a cloud-based service.
 They were joined by Bruno Kurtic, and built an offering to deliver continuous intelligence – real-time insights delivered as a service – from a cloud-native platform.
 Greylock invested before the company had a name.
 To receive the funding via wire, the founders named the company after Christian’s dog, “Sumo.”
 In 2014, Ramin Sayar joined as CEO.
-Today, Sumo Logic is the fast growing leader in continuous intelligence, with more than 2,000 customers around the world.
+Sumo Logic went public in 2020 (Nasdaq: SUMO), and today, the company is a fast growing leader in continuous intelligence, with more than 2,000 customers around the world.